rickabrac/iOSCombineGPTClient/README.md

 ## Description

-This app uses unidirectional data flow to manage state and is implemented in pure Combine.
+This app uses unidirectional data flow to manage all and is implemented with Combine.

-• State machine (Store.swift) adapted from https://obscuredpixels.com/managing-view-state-with-combine
+• Store.swift (finite state-machine) adapted from https://obscuredpixels.com/managing-view-state-with-combine

 ## Extensible Control Flow